MrNawir/WK1-code-challenge/README.md

-// Challenge 1: Student Grade Generator
-// Description
-The program takes a numerical value (marks) and prints a corresponding grade:

-A: 80–100

-B: 60–79

-C: 49–59

-D: Exactly 40

-E: Below 40

-Invalid marks (< 0 or > 100) will be flagged as an error.

-// Challenge 2: Speed Detector
-// Description
-The program simulates a basic speed enforcement system.
-It compares the driver's current speed to the legal limit and calculates demerit points accordingly.

-Rules:

-If the speed is within the limit, print: Ok

-For every 5 km/h over the limit, 1 point is added.

-If the driver exceeds 12 points, print: License suspended

-// Challenge 3: Net Salary Calculator
-// Description
-The calculator takes basic salary and benefits as input and outputs the following:

-Gross Salary

-SHIF Deduction

-NSSF Deduction

-Housing Levy

-PAYE (Tax)

-Total Deductions

-Net Salary

-// Inputs
-Field Description
-Basic Salary Monthly gross base salary (KES)
-Benefits Monthly additional benefits (KES)

-//Outputs (Internally Computed)

-Gross Salary: Basic Salary + Benefits

-SHIF: 2.75% of Gross Salary

-NSSF:

-Tier I: 6% of first KES 8,000

-Tier II: 6% of salary from KES 8,001 to KES 72,000

-Cap: Anything above KES 72,000 doesn’t attract additional NSSF

-Housing Levy: 1.5% of Gross Salary

-PAYE (Taxable Income after deductions):

-10% on the first KES 24,000

-25% on the next KES 8,333

-30% on income up to KES 500,000

-32.5% on income between KES 500,001 – 800,000

-35% on income above KES 800,000

-Personal Relief: KES 2,400/month (deducted from PAYE)

-Net Salary: Gross Salary - (SHIF + NSSF + Housing Levy + PAYE)

-// Authour
-Abdimalik Kulow

-// Project
-WK 1: Challenge

-Moringa School , 2025
+# WK1: Code Challenge (JavaScript)

+Three standalone toy problems implemented in plain JavaScript:

+- Student Grade Generator
+- Speed Detector
+- Net Salary Calculator

+This repository follows the assignment requirements: one folder with three files, one solution per file, and a clear README.

+## Project Setup

+No build or dependencies required.
+You can run each file directly in a web browser console:

+1. Open any web page in Chrome/Firefox.
+2. Open Developer Tools → Console.
+3. Copy the full contents of the respective `challengeX.js` file and paste it into the Console.
+4. Press Enter and follow any prompts.

+Alternatively, you can include the files in a simple HTML page and open it in your browser, but this is not required.

+## Challenge 1: Student Grade Generator (`challenge1.js`)

+Prompts for student marks (0–100) and prints the grade:

+- A: > 79
+- B: 60–79
+- C: 49–59
+- D: 40–49
+- E: < 40

+Invalid inputs (non-numeric or out of range) print `Invalid marks`.

+## Challenge 2: Speed Detector (`challenge2.js`)

+Prompts for car speed (km/h) and prints:

+- `Ok` if speed ≤ 70
+- `Points: X` where X = floor((speed − 70) / 5)
+- `License suspended` if points > 12

+Invalid inputs (non-numeric or negative) print `Invalid speed`.

+## Challenge 3: Net Salary Calculator (`challenge3.js`)

+Prompts for Basic Salary and Benefits, then calculates and prints:

+- Gross Salary
+- NHIF Deduction (per NHIF rates table)
+- NSSF Deduction (6% with Tier I and II up to KES 72,000)
+- PAYE (with personal relief of KES 2,400)
+- Total Deductions
+- Net Salary

+Note: Rates align with commonly referenced KRA/NHIF/NSSF guidance.
+Always verify with official sources if exact figures are required.

+## Author & License

+- Author: Abdimalik Kulow
+- License: MIT